 The Story Arts Centre has its own place in Canadian cultural history.
 Once home to the hit TV series Degrassi High (filmed on-site from 1989 to 1991), the campus has long been a creative hub for artists, storytellers, and innovators.

-As we look to the future, programs currently offered at the Story Arts Centre will move to our Progress Campus in Summer 2026.
+As we look to the future, continuing programs currently offered at the Story Arts Centre will begin moving to our Progress Campus in Summer 2026 so students, faculty and staff can start the Fall 2026 semester in their new home.
+Some programs will continue to run at Story Arts throughout the summer 2026 term.

 The Progress Campus Experience